davidbuilgil/seasonal_homicide/README.md

-# Climate Change and Crime: Shifts in Seasonal Violence Patterns — Replication Materials
+# Climate change and the shifting seasonality of violence — Replication Materials

 This repository contains the code and data to reproduce the analyses in:

-*Climate Change and Crime: Shifts in Seasonal Violence Patterns* (manuscript under review).
+*Climate change and the shifting seasonality of violence* (manuscript under review).

 ## Repository structure